 Damaged sensory neurons due to stroke

 The left side is colder than my right side.
 And that continues to this day.
-I didn’t realise exactly what was happening within yesterday, we had a really hot day in Melbourne, one of many that we had last few days, and I was perspiring on my left side only.
+I didn’t realize exactly what was happening yesterday, we had a really hot day in Melbourne, one of many that we had the last few days, and I was perspiring on my left side only.

 Going home for Christmas